Prince Charles is on the lookout for three chefs to join the royal household

 In 2021, he said on BBC’s Big Interviews, “Of course, the business of what we eat is vital.”

-“Now I mean that’s one way to do it – if more did that you would reduce a lot of the pressure on the environment and everything else.
+“Now, I mean, that’s one way to do it; if more people did that, you’d relieve a lot of pressure on the environment and everything else.”

-“Because you see the thing about meat is very important – where does it come from, how is it grown?
+“Because, as you can see, meat is really essential – where does it come from, how is it grown?”

-“So if it’s grass-based and from the right breeds, you know if it is better quality but eaten less often – that approach to farming is less damaging than the industrialised approach with intensive everything, and causing huge pressures and damage.”
+“So if it’s grass-based and from the correct breeds, you know if it’s better quality but eaten less frequently – that approach to farming is less destructive than the industrialised way with intensive everything producing massive stresses and damage.”

 Download BOL News App for latest news